sylhare/sylhare.github.io/_posts/2015-11-10-Overview-Scrum-framework.md

 - **Time:** 45min - 3hrs
 - **Players:** SM, TEAM
-- **Process focused** see what went well or bad and look for best practices, impact the way we work)
+- **Process focused** see what went well or bad and look for best practices, impact the way we work
 - Adapt: improvement list (priority improve process over deliver, need to ponder)
-- Inspect: Get a good understanding or the lesson learn
+- Inspect: Get a good understanding, or the lesson learn
 	- Impediment current issues
 	- Improvement things we want to be better in the future (more effort)